viaacode/sip-specification/profiles/film.md

 It mainly applies the [DCTERMS metadata schema](https://www.dublincore.org/schemas/xmls/qdc/dcterms.xsd) for descriptive metadata and allows extensions using [Schema.org](https://schema.org), thereby resembling the [Basic profile](https://data.hetarchief.be/id/sip/2.1/basic).

-Its additions lie in the introduction of a separate representation to denote the physical carrier(s) (a so-called 'carrier representation') and custom film-specific metadata (using `<premis:significantProperties>` elements in the package PREMIS file) to describe physical aspects of this/these carrier(s).
+Its additions lie in the introduction of a separate PREMIS representation to denote the physical carrier(s) (a so-called 'carrier representation') and custom film-specific metadata (using `<premis:significantProperties>` elements in the package PREMIS file) to describe physical aspects of this/these carrier(s).

 This carrier representation was added to facilitate the description of the physical carrier(s), since the PREMIS metadata schema itself doesn't offer this possibility directly.
-Please note, however, that the carrier representation as such is not reflected by a representation folder in the `representations` directory, given that it is used purely for the addition of descriptive metadata about the carrier(s).
+Please note that, as a result, the carrier representation as such is not reflected by a representation folder in the `representations` directory, given that it is used purely for the addition of descriptive metadata about the carrier(s) and does not contain any files itself..

 **Permalink:** <https://data.hetarchief.be/id/sip/2.1/film>